The pupil premium is additional funding received by schools for each pupil from disadvantaged families.

 Supporting the mental health and well-being of pupils by extending counselling offered through The Benjamin Foundation.

-Continuing with Music and Yoga Therapy.
+Continuing with Yoga Therapy.

 Continue the 6th form independence project from last year.

 Remaining funds will be continue to be used to support pupils throughout the year as opportunities arise.